Explore Milton Keynes

 Frequently asked questions

-The grid roads and roundabouts (the planned new city), the concrete cows (David Kemp's iconic public sculpture), the National Museum of Computing (at Bletchley Park), Bletchley Park itself, and Britain's most architecturally ambitious new city Roam surfaces the hidden gems that make Milton Keynes worth exploring.
+Milton Keynes is a place in Buckinghamshire known for the grid roads and roundabouts (the planned new city), the concrete cows (David Kemp's iconic public sculpture), the National Museum of Computing (at Bletchley Park), Bletchley Park itself, and Britain's most architecturally ambitious new city.
+Milton Keynes was designated a new city in 1967 — its grid road system, shopping centre and planned parks were revolutionary.
+The population is around 270,000.

-Yes — Roam is live in Milton Keynes and across Buckinghamshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Milton Keynes and across Buckinghamshire.
+It is available on iOS and Android.